PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 **1** - The top-left quadrant is for JavaScript or Cloud Code that provides the logic and behaviour of the Dynamic Form.

-**2** - The top-right quadrant is for HTML / GSML or Handlebars code that renders the view.
+**2** - The top-right quadrant is for adding HTML/GSML or Handlebars code that renders the view.

 **3** - The bottom-right quadrant is the preview panel where the Dynamic Form will be rendered when you click the ![play](/img/fa/play.png) icon, including the logic provided by the JavaScript panel.